confluentinc/examples/python.rst

       $ docker run -v $HOME/.confluent/librdkafka.config:/root/.confluent/librdkafka.config -it --rm cloud-demo-python bash

 #.
-Run the python applications from within the container shell using the following command (see earlier
+Run the Python applications from within the container shell using the following command (see earlier
    sections for more details):

    .. code-block:: bash